-Mace, an Ind.
-Republican-Democrat, was the representative for Indiana's 8th congressional district from 1855 to 1857.
+Mace was the representative for Indiana’s 8th congressional district and was an Ind.
+Republican-Democrat.
+He served from 1855 to 1857.

 From Dec 1851 to Mar 1857, Mace missed 737 of 1,791 roll call votes, which is 41.2%.
 This is much worse than the median of 25.3% among the lifetime records of representatives serving in Mar 1857.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events.